About Faithful America

 We are open to candidates located anywhere in the contiguous U.S.

-Please apply by clicking the "Apply To Position" button on this page.
+Please apply using Breezy.
 Applications should include a resume and answers to the following questions in lieu of a traditional cover letter:

-- What’s a formative experience you’ve had that informs your desire to work either for social justice or against Christian nationalism and the religious right?
+- What’s a formative experience you’ve had that informs your desire to work from a Christian perspective either for democracy and social justice or against Christian nationalism and the religious right?
 Please explain how this experience has influenced you.
 (Suggested word limit: 200)

 - List which of the bullet points under “Although not required, a strong candidate will have some of the following” (above) you believe you bring to the table, with a few words of explanation if that’s useful.
 If a single bullet point includes many parts, please be clear about which part(s) are applicable to you.

-Please direct any questions to jobs at faithfulamerica.org.
+Please direct any questions to jobs at faithfulamerica.org (but apply only through Breezy, not through the email address).
 In addition, please send an email to that address if you require any kind of accommodations related to the application process.